CIS-Fall-2022/project-cis_4339_project_12/backend/README.md

 </table>

 #### **1.6 Updating a Client's Information**
-Updates a client's informatio using a PUT request based on the client's ID.
+Updates a client's information using a PUT request based on the client's ID.

 ```
 PUT http://localhost:3000/primaryData/:id